hedgehoglab-engineering/php-declared-data/README.md

 composer require hedgehoglab-engineering/php-declared-data
 ```

 ## Usage

-### Creating Data Classes
+### Defining Data Classes

-To create a data object, extend the `AbstractDeclaredData` class and define your properties.
-You can use PHP 8 attributes to specify transformations or mappings.
+The easiest way to start to define a declared data object is to extend the `AbstractDeclaredData` class.
+Alternatively, you can compose your own using the provided contracts and traits.
+Then just define your properties in the constructor.

 ```php
 use HedgehoglabEngineering\DeclaredData\AbstractDeclaredData;